Sustainable marketing campaigns to spark inspiration

 Greenwashers beware

-Greenwashing is a term given to companies and campaigns that attempt to mislead customers by putting a veneer of environmental friendliness or overhyping green claims.
+What is greenwashing?
+It’s a term given to companies and campaigns that attempt to mislead customers by putting a veneer of environmental friendliness or overhyping green claims.

 This often happens by drawing attention to a new line of environmentally-friendly products, when the rest of the work continues to waste and pollute.